According to an Arabic proverb: “He who learns without acting, labors without planting.”

 At Miami University you will be able to minor in Arabic and have the possibility to travel abroad.
 At FIU, you can take an Arabic class or even The Certificate in Languages and Cultures of North Africa, in order to really speak Egyptian Arabic!

 Unfortunately, at the moment there are no Master’s programs for Arabic, but there could definitely be a change in this in years to come.

 If you want to start your Arabic learning in Miami, or just practice your already existing language skills, we would recommend the following places:

 If you are short on time or money, you should opt for individual courses in Miami: with classes in the evening after work for example, or before a test.
 You can take classes to perfect your Arabic grammar, Arabic writing, calligraphy, phonetics, and elocution when in conversation with basic Arab speakers.

 Superprof has 28 professors in Miami, Florida.

-Getting an Arabic language degree in L.A.?
+Are you getting an Arabic language degree in L.A.?
 You could become a teacher, a translator, or even a journalist…

-Allah’s language is present in L.A. middle schools and high schools:
+The mother tongue of almost 300 million people around the world is present in L.A. middle schools and high schools: